Cermicto/Image-Slideshow-Effects-Editor/README.md

 - I'd like to integrate generative AI image collection generation through AI APIs

 #### Versions
+###### v0.0.4.2 Patch
+- Changed control buttons for image number and durations to include hover transitions and font icons instead of keyboard keys
 ###### v0.0.4.1 Patch
 - Fixed so image number and speed controls toggle on tap of the image instead of just over it all the time
 ###### v0.0.4.0 Feature Addition